The Deeper Pattern Beneath Human Suffering

 • clinging to suffering as a sense of self

 Pain becomes familiar.
 Identity forms around it.
-Letting go feels like loss.
+Letting go feels like loss of who we are.

 Being You Read More